-If the death was unexpected and of an unnatural cause, the police will attend the scene and transfer your loved one to the Coroners Court at Glebe.
-Supremacy will liaise with the Coroner to get release of your loved one and bring them into our care.
-In these cases, your first point of contact would be emergency services; after that, you ring us and notify us that someone has passed away and we’ll arrange for them to be transferred from Glebe Coroners to our Sydney Funeral Home.
+If the death was unexpected and of an unnatural cause, the police will attend the scene and transfer your loved one to the NSW Coroners Court at Lidcombe.
+Supremacy will liaise with the Coroner to obtain release of your loved one and bring them into our care.
+In these cases, your first point of contact would be emergency services; after that, you ring us and notify us that someone has passed away and we’ll arrange for them to be transferred from the Coroners to our Sydney Funeral Home.

 What to do...

 When someone dies in a hospital or nursing home?